Creating Change? Tend Your 'Seedlings' With Care

 Your vision, your longings, your energy, your daring, your tiny steps and your big leaps, they deserve - and require - your utmost care and the best possible community of support.

-It’s going to take everything you’ve got to manage yourself and stay the course – so, reach out to your cheerleaders, set your boundaries, and here’s to YOU cultivating important new growth.
+It’s going to take everything you’ve got to manage yourself and stay the course – so, reach out to your encouraging cheerleaders, set your boundaries, and here’s to YOU cultivating important new growth.

 Please let me know your thoughts and or any next steps in the comments below.